 The Blankenship awards are among the highest honorary awards presented to Mississippi Valley Division employees by the local commander.
 The awards cover three categories: engineer/scientist, professional and technical/administrative.
 Established in 1987, they remember and honor the commitment, dedication and knowledge of the long-time Mississippi Valley Division Executive Assistant who died in 1973.

-Mr. Bob Anderson received the Ernest P. Blankenship Professional Award for the outstanding performance of his duties as the Mississippi Valley Division and Mississippi River Commission public affairs officer.
+Ms. Beth Guynes received the Ernest P. Blankenship Professional Award for the superior performance of her duties as Chief of the Regulatory Program.

-Mrs. Cindy Simmons received the Ernest P. Blankenship Administrative Award for the outstanding performance of her duties as administrative assistant for Business Management and Business Technical divisions.
+Ms. Debbie L. Johnson received the Ernest P. Blankenship Technical/ Administrative Award for the outstanding performance of her duties as the Administrative Assistant for the Watershed Division.